Erroneous Promises Threaten to Foil Estate Plan

 When a financial or estate plan isn't what you envisioned, see an attorney in your state to determine whether your plan can be changed.
 Also, make sure you understand the full impact of your decisions, to save your family from unnecessary turmoil.
 Parker v.
 Estate of Bealer, 656 S.E.2d 129 (W. Va., 2007)

 To make sure your goals are met, speak with an attorney when making a gift to the American Medical Association Foundation.
-We would also be happy to answer questions or help you in your planning, contact the AMA Foundation at 312-464-4200 or email@example.com.
+We would also be happy to answer questions or help you in your planning.
+Please contact Steve Churchill at or email@example.com.

 |What will your legacy be?
 Request our free guide to discover how you can create your legacy and pass on the values that are important to you.|